Home Depot Penny Items: How To Get Items For A Penny At Home Depot

 You can usually find Home Depot’s penny items in their clearance sections.
 These areas can be in the front, middle, or back of the store.

 Sometimes you’ll find a Home Depot Penny list that someone was able to put together.
 Even so you may or may not find any or all of what they found at your store.
-If you search on Google and include the current year or month for instance: Home Depot Penny List 2020 you may well find some items you can score.
+If you search on Google and include the current year or month for instance: Home Depot Penny List 2020 or Home Depot Penny Items 2020 you may well find some items you can score.

 However, you can also find penny items mixed in with Home Depot’s other regularly priced items, since most stores are big and the employees may not find all the items that need to be destroyed.

-The easiest way you can identify penny items is by looking for items without price tags or those with yellow stickers.
+The easiest way you can identify penny items is by looking for items without a price tag or those with yellow stickers.
+Sometimes you’ll find these on end caps.

 Yellow tagged items with big price differences usually end up penny priced, as do items that look old and dusty.